PhD Student Orientation Schedule

 Here is a schedule of orientation events sponsored by the Computer Science Department.
 There are many other campus-wide orientation events that you might like to explore.
 Please visit the Graduate Student Information Center's website in September for detailed information: https://glo.stanford.edu/.

 |September 20, 2017 (Wednesday)||10:00 am - 5:00 pm||New Student Orientation, Gates Bldg.|

 9/20/2017 10:30 am - 5:00 pm Computer Science Department Orientation Meeting:

-After a short break at around 2:00 pm, the Ph.D. students will reassemble in Gates B03 for an information session with Professor David Dill, Director of Graduate Studies.
-The CSD Ph.D.
+After a short break at around 2:00 pm, the Ph.D. students will reassemble in Gates B03 for an information session with the Director of Graduate Studies.
+The CS Ph.D.
 Program Officer, Department Manager and Financial Aid Specialist will also be on hand to answer questions and distribute information.
 This meeting leads into a month-long series of specially designed seminars for all new Ph.D. students, which serves as an introduction to the faculty and their respective research areas and groups.
 This meeting is mandatory for all Ph.D. students including Change of Degree and Additional Degree students.